slddn/git_lesson/README.md

 - A merge on the remote is called a "pull request" or a "merge request"
    - `git push <WHERE> <WHAT>`
-   - To update a PR, we make the branch locally and re-`push`
+   - To update a PR, we make the branch locally and re-'push'

 - A merge conflict can happen after a PR is issued.
 - `git fetch` :--- updates the git log without making any changes to the files